When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Latex for Less Hybrid Latex Mattress Review Breakdown

-The Latex for Less Hybrid Latex Mattress is a three-layer design with two main components: a latex comfort system and a pocketed coil core.
-The mattress is 12 inches thick and comes in two firmness levels: medium (5) or firm (7).
+The Latex for Less Hybrid Latex Mattress is 12 inches thick and comes in two firmness levels: medium (5) or firm (7).

-The comfort system features a 3-inch layer of Dunlop latex that evenly contours sleepers.
+The comfort system features a 3-inch layer of Dunlop latex that is certified organic according to the Global Organic Latex Standard (GOLS).
 The latex is soft enough to relieve tension, yet firm enough to resist sagging.
-The medium feel has a bit more give, and the firm model provides more push-back, so sleepers don’t sink as much.
-Eco-Institut and GOLS certifications show that the latex meets strict health, social, and environmental standards.

 Firmness